 Proxy access can not be given to the medical records of a child under the age of 16 years to parents or guardians.

 If you wish to come into the practice to read your medical records please speak to reception to make an appointment.
-There will be a charge for photocopying any of the medical records you may require.

 Access Information – How We Can Help You

 Here at Caen Medical Centre we want to help you understand all the information you receive from us.

 We can communicate with you in a number of ways such as letter (including larger print), text, telephone or face to face.

 If you have a preferred way for us to contact you then please let reception know and we can make a note of this on your record.

 If you need an interpreter then we are happy to accommodate this.